Last updated on .

 Bank Vault

-A branch of Banco de Colombia, now Bancolombia, was also on Founders Park.
+A branch of Banco de Colombia, now Bancolombia, was also on Parque Los Fundadores.
 Nothing is left but the vault, which survived the disaster completely intact.
-Thieves came the day after to try and break into it, but couldn’t make a dent.
+Thieves came the day after and tried to break in but couldn’t make a dent.
 Eventually, equipment was flown in from the United States and all the money was recovered by the bank.

 Banco de Colombia in Armero, Tolima, Colombia